cx-prog-lang/.github/features/auto_default.md

 }
 ```

  - The nested type's default value is **not** automatically included in their enclosing type's default value because, if the nested type's default value isn't specified in the enclosing type's default value, it will automatically be empty-initialized as per the C standard (https://en.cppreference.com/w/c/language/struct_initialization.html), and if the enclosing type doesn't define any default value at all, the nested type will also be left uninitialized.
-Instead, should a nested type be initialized as its default value inside the enclosing type, it should be explicitly initialized using `default(<type_name>)`, as in the example below.
+Instead, should a nested type be initialized as its default value inside the enclosing type, it should be explicitly initialized using `default(<data_type>)`, as in the example below.

 ```c
 #include <stdio.h>